top of page

 • To leverage on the relatively favorable RE policies for solar and offshore wind expansion to meet the ambitious RE targets [20 GW for solar and 6.9 GW for wind by 2025]; RE could become even more important if construction of new LNG terminal(s) face delays

-• To capture potential opportunities of new IPP projects if construction of Taipower capacity or new LNG terminal infrastructure is delayed.
+• To capture potential opportunities of new IPP projects if construction of Taipower capacity is delayed.

-• To build battery energy storage solution (BESS) for the frequency regulation market.
+• To build large-scale battery energy storage solution (BESS) for the frequency regulation and energy shift (E-dReg) market.

 • Investment Risks